 - Place the bowl with your lemon, sugar and butter mix over the simmering water and heat, stirring occasionally until the butter has completely melted.
 Make sure the bowl does not touch the water!

 - Whisk 3 eggs and a single egg yolk in a separate bowl.

 - Add this egg mixture to the main mixture and stir until mixed.

-- Continue to cook over the heat for about 10-15 minutes, stirring occasionally until the whole mixture becomes thick and slightly gelatinous.
+- Continue to cook over the heat for about 10 to 15 minutes, stirring occasionally until the whole mixture becomes thick and slightly gelatinous.

 - Leave the mixture to cool.

-- You will most likely have a bit more curd than you need for this mousse recipe so have a sterilised jam jar ready for leftovers!
+Note: You will most likely have a bit more curd than you need for this mousse recipe, so have a sterilised jam jar ready for leftovers!

-- Finally, to make the mousse, put 2 egg yolks, 135g caster sugar sugar, zest and juice of two lemons, and a dash of lemon extract (optional) in a bowl and whisk together until the sugar has completely dissolved.
+- Finally, to make the mousse, put 2 egg yolks, 135 grams caster sugar, zest and juice of two lemons, and a dash of lemon extract (optional) in a bowl and whisk together until the sugar has completely dissolved.

 - Next, put the gelatine powder in a bowl and add the water.
 Place this bowl in a pan of water and heat (do not stir!) until the gelatine has fully dissolved.

 - Add the cream and the melted gelatine to the sugar and lemon mix.
 Stir until the whole thing is well mixed.

 - Whisk the 2 remaining egg whites until they form peaks that stand on their own.

 - Place the large bowl with the gelatine, sugar and lemon mix into a larger bowl or pan of very cold water.

 - Continue stirring until the mixture is thick.

 - Now that you have all the component parts, put about two generous spoonfuls of the lemon curd into a champagne flute (or whatever vessel you want).
 Don’t worry about making a mess right now, you can clean it up with kitchen paper at the end.